nrw-digital/week-notes/en/updates/_posts/2025-09-04-week-notes.md

 + looking at how we will publish lots of habitat regulation reports that are coming our way
 + working on and checking a tool that calculates waste stack distances
 + spoke to commercial about their request for an enquiries form and discussed how this might not be the best way forward for the user
++ the [Annual diversity and inclusion report 2024–2025](https://naturalresources.wales/about-us/how-we-are-performing/annual-diversity-and-inclusion-report-2024-2025/?lang=en) and the [Welsh language annual report 2024–2025](https://naturalresources.wales/about-us/what-we-do/strategies-plans-and-policies/working-to-the-welsh-language-standards/welsh-language-annual-report-2024-2025/?lang=en) have been published this week